davidisinta/snakegame2/README.md

 **Java Snake Game**

 The Java Snake Game is a classic arcade-style game inspired by the popular Snake Xenzia.
-This is the first Java project that allowed me to further develop my Java programming skills while delving into game development.
+This is my first Java project that allowed me to develop my Java programming skills further while delving into game development.

 **Features:**
 - Control a snake on the game board using arrow keys.